Forgotten hero of Maine's famed sea fight finally gets a headstone

 Not anymore.

 City cemetery workers installed a new, gleaming white marble stone inscribed with Drinkwater’s name on Wednesday.
-Officials will dedicate it on Saturday at 11 a.m. and the public is invited to come and pay its overdue respects.
+Officials will dedicate it at 11 a.m.
+Saturday and the public is invited to come and pay its overdue respects.

 It took Glatz and company about four years of wading through red tape to get to Saturday’s ceremony.

-Note: Correction: An earlier version of this report misstated the name of Henry A. Hobart, a Maine soldier who died in New York during the War of 1812.